phauxcamus/mitsumirage-canbus-decoding/Nodes/README.md

-This folder contains a file for every node decoded or seen.
-Below is a table with statuses, serving as a basic TODO list.
+Below is a list of all the node addresses seen.
+Larger/complex nodes are split off into their own files.

 Status Legend:
 ```
-🟥 No Data
+🟥 Seen (No further action)
-🟨 Seen and sample data is gathered
+🟨 Sample data gathered
 🟩 Some data is decoded and understood
 🟦 Decent understanding of how this node reports ("complete")
 ```

 |Node|Status|Name|Loudness|